United Nations Special Committee on Palestine: Work of the committee

-UNSCOP arrived in Palestine on 16 June 1947.
-While the Jewish Agency and the Jewish National Council cooperated with UNSCOP in its deliberations, the Arab Higher Committee charged UNSCOP with being pro-Zionist, and decided to boycott it.
-It announced a one-day general strike to protest its arrival, and Arab opposition figures were threatened with death if they spoke to UNSCOP.
-The Arab public was warned against making any contact whatsoever with UNSCOP and Arab journalists were prohibited from covering their visit.
-UNSCOP first heard evidence from two British representatives and the head of the Jewish Agency's Political Department, Moshe Shertok, who submitted documents and were questioned by the committee's members.

 From 18 June to 3 July, the committee visited Jerusalem, Haifa, the Dead Sea, Hebron, Beersheba, Gaza, Jaffa, the Galilee, Tel Aviv, Acre, Nablus, Bayt Dajan, Tulkarm, Rehovot, Arab and Jewish settlements in the Negev, and several Jewish agricultural settlements.
 When visiting Jewish areas, committee members were warmly welcomed, often with flowers and cheering crowds.
 When the committee visited Tel Aviv, a public holiday was declared.
 The streets were decorated with flags and posters and crowds surrounded the delegates during their tour of the city.
 They met Tel Aviv mayor Israel Rokach, dining with him at a cafe and visiting city hall.
-During their visit to city hall, they were invited to step on to the balcony, at which point the crowd below sang Hatikvah.
-Jewish Agency officials also ensured that they met with Jews who spoke the native languages of committee members such as Swedish, Dutch, Spanish, and Persian.
+During their visit to city hall, they were invited to step onto the balcony, at which point the crowd below sang Hatikvah.
+Jewish Agency officials also ensured they met with Jews who spoke the native languages of committee members such as Swedish, Dutch, Spanish, and Persian.
 Committee members were given presentations arguing the Jewish case translated into their native languages.
 They were shown Jewish industry and commerce, agricultural innovations to allow farming in Jewish agricultural settlements in arid regions, and various institutions including Hadassah Medical Center, the Hebrew University of Jerusalem, and the laboratories of the Daniel Sieff Institute.
 During the committee's visit, it was accompanied by Jewish Agency officials acting as liaisons: Abba Eban, David Horowitz, and Moshe Tov.

 By contrast, committee members were ignored and faced hostility in Arab areas.
 During UNSCOP visits to Arab areas, they were often met with empty streets, as well as locals who refused to answer their questions and even fled restaurants when they arrived.
 In one instance, when committee members visited a school in Beersheba, the pupils were instructed not to look at the visitors.
-During a visit to an Arab village in the Galilee, the entire population was evacuated except for children who remained behind and cursed at the visitors.
+During a visit to an Arab village in Galilee, the entire population was evacuated except for children who remained behind and cursed at the visitors.
 UNSCOP members were deeply impressed by the cleanliness and modernity of Jewish areas, in comparison to the dirtiness and what they viewed as the backwardness of Arab areas.
 They were particularly horrified by the common sight of child labor and exploitation in Arab factories and workshops.